The electoral system is broken.

 This year RCV is on the ballot in Alaska and Massachusetts in November.

-Anyone interest in democracy should pay close attention to the campaigns of Howie Hawkins and Lisa Savage in Maine.
-Hawkins/Walker are running a working-class campaign that can think for itself and their Green New Deal is the mother of all progressive reforms.
+Anyone interest in democracy should pay close attention to the campaign of Lisa Savage in Maine.

 Lisa Savage started as a Green and still has the the Green platform even though backward state laws forced her to run as an independent.
 But with access to debates and media, Savage is running the strongest Green-style campaign for the Senate in history.